Sachan05/Notes/Non-DSA Notes/HLD Notes/3 - System Design - Caching contd.md

 It can be noted that input files and the expected output file can be changed.
 The modified changes should be immediately reflected in the code submissions.

 ---
-title: Solution using TTL and global cache.
+title: Solution using TTL and Global Cache and Local Cache.
 description: Discussion of solution using TTL and global cache.
 duration: 300
 card_type: cue_card